 '''

-Module:Function(Env, Input) -> Response
+Module:Function(Env, Input)-> Response

 Types:

 Env = env()

 Input = string()

 Response = string()

 '''

 This callback format consumes much memory, as the whole response must be generated before it is sent to the user.
-This function is deprecated and is only kept for backwards compatibility.
+This callback format is deprecated.
 For new development, use Module:Function/3.